Operational Support Group

 Security screening is now fully in operation for all staff and visitors entering our closed prisons (excluding Training Unit and Arbour Hill).
 Airport style walk through detectors and x ray scanners are installed in each closed prison.

 Canine Unit (Drug Detection Dog Service)

-The Canine Unit has 25 dog teams currently in use.
-This includes 19 passive and 5 active search dogs which are utilised in all prisons.
+The Canine Unit includes passive and active search dogs which are utilised in prisons.
 The Canine Unit now have the resources and the ability to search buildings, grounds, exercise yards, vehicles, etc. Active dog teams are trained to find firearms, drugs and mobile phones.